23 Questions & Answers About Steroids

 Also, oral steroids can present more issues in relation to cardiovascular health, due to their negative impact on hepatic lipase when being processed by the liver.
 This often causes greater fluctuations in cholesterol, increasing the risk of cardiac hypertrophy and heart disease.

-However, there are a few oral steroids that do not pose serious risks to the liver and heart and are well-tolerated among users.
+However, there are a few oral steroids that do not pose serious risks to the liver and heart and have been well tolerated by many of our patients.
 Anavar, Primobolan (Methenolone Acetate) and Testosterone Undecanoate are examples of such compounds.

 Equally, some injectable steroids can have detrimental effects on the heart, such as Trenbolone, thus the statement of oral steroids are worse than injectable steroids isn’t strictly true and only partially accurate.